Tellart/Panacea_LiveCodingFilter_Workshop/README.md

 ## p5.js editor

-We will use the p5.js online editor: https://editor.p5js.org/ Please create an account for your convenience; wich an account you can save your sketches for later
+We will use the p5.js online editor: https://editor.p5js.org/.
+Please create an account for your convenience; with an account you can save your sketches for later.

 #### Using the clmtrackr face tracking library